zambal/eml/README.md

 Let's turn back to Eml's data types.
 A language implements the Eml.Language behaviour, providing a `parse`, `render` and `element?` function.
-The `parse` function converts strings in to eml.
-The `render` function converts eml in to whatever string representation the language has.
+The `parse` function converts strings into eml.
+The `render` function converts eml into the string representation the language has.
 The `element?` function tells if the language provides element macros.
 By default Eml provides `Eml.Language.HTML`.
 Other languages can be implemented as long as it implements the Eml.Language behaviour.

-In order to provide translations from various data types, Eml provides the `Eml.Data` protocol.
+In order to provide conversions from various data types, Eml provides the `Eml.Data` protocol.
 Eml provides a implementation for strings, numbers and atoms, but you can provide a protocol implementation for your own types by just implementing a `to_eml` function that converts your type to a valid Eml node.
 Most functions in Eml that need